nathanross/StampedIron/vm_construction/README.md

 #Vm_construction

-The goal of StampedIron's VM Construction toolset is to make security conscious VM Build Automation easy.:
+The goal of StampedIron's VM Construction toolset is to make security conscious VM AND bare-metal-install Build Automation easy.:

- * A hands-off open-source VM disk image creation, distro install and recipe bootstrapping process
+ * A hands-off open-source autoinstall ISO creation, VM disk image creation, distro install and recipe bootstrapping pipeline
  * that doesn't require your trust in the security of a complex third party tool or its distro templates
  * that makes use of an existing vanilla debian, ubuntu server, or RHEL iso.
  * is simple enough to read and understand in entirety in half of a workday.